mikeramage/aoc2021/README.md

 # Day 6
 Turns out iterating through an array of billions of entries is quite time-consuming.
 So I had to write two programs.
 Perhaps the word "exponential" should have set off some alarms.
 Ah well.
 At least the compiler didn't moan too much.
 Am I getting better, or did I just get lucky?

+# Day 7
+Meh.
+I'm sure there's a more elegant algorithm to calculate this, but things to do, people to see.
+And hey, Rust, why do you have to make simple maths so awkward?